 Average Cost of Borrowing for College

-- In one year, 31.8% of students borrow money to pay for college.
+- Each year, 86.3% of new undergraduates borrow money to pay for college.

-- The average student borrows more than $30,000 to attend school.
+- The average first-time, full-time student borrows more than $7,400 in federal loans to attend school.

 See our reports on Student Loan Debt and How to Pay for College to learn more.